flipkart-incubator/BlueShift/README.md

 - On the fly compression, where source data is compressed over the wire, (this can benefit only when the job is run from the source cluster)
 - Inplace inflate/deflate.On successful migration data on the destination cluster can be seamlessly inflated to original state.
 - Bulk migration with batches of over 10Million files.
-- Multiple Statemanager options, either HDFS or MYSQL based statemanagers. choose the one that scales for you.
+- Multiple Statemanager options, either HDFS or DB based statemanagers. choose the one that scales for you.
 - Optimized task scheduling.
 Largest file first strategy
 - Multiplexing large filesets to manageable worker count.
 - Configuration driven, the tool can be tuned to a fine level using configurations.